Canonical Quantisation of Bound and Unbound WQFT: Magnus amplitudes: post-Lorentzian expansion

 \section{Magnus amplitudes: post-Lorentzian expansion}

-In this section we consider scattering in the perturbative coupling expansion, setting $\hbar=1$ for simplicity.
-The superscript (PL) on both the interaction Hamiltonian and $\hat{N}$ should always be considered implicit.
+In this section we study scattering in the perturbative PL coupling expansion, setting $\hbar=1$ for simplicity.
+Throughout this section the superscript $(\rm PL)$ on the Hamiltonian and on $\hat N$ is implicit.
 We begin by considering radiative examples involving external scalar states $|k_1k_2\cdots k_n\rangle$, as these involve the Magnus expansion~\eqref{Magnus} at lower perturbative orders.
-Then we consider the vacuum element $\langle0|i\hat{N}|0\rangle$, known as the Magnusian~\cite{Kim:2025gis}.
+Then we consider the vacuum element $\langle0|i\hat{N}|0\rangle$.